jamillydanielle/moodle-block_smartedu/README.md

 What type of generative AI does the SmartEdu plugin use?
 -------------------------------------

-Currently, the plugin only supports Gemini and ChatGPT.
-There are plans to include other types of generative AI providers in the future.
+Currently, the plugin only supports Gemini, ChatGPT and Local (Ollama).

+**Note:** The plugin has been best tested with Google Gemini.
+For local AI providers (Ollama), it works best with instruct-type models, which are optimized for following instructions and generating educational content.

 What aspects should be considered when using the plugin?
 ------------------------------------